 Over the past few months, I have had a lot of job openings.
-These positions have been for various jobs, all the way from personal assistants to inside sales representatives.
+These positions have been for various jobs, ranging from personal assistants to inside sales representatives.

-During my short experience hunting for qualified candidates, I have learned one really important thing about you… the only reason why you don’t have a job is because of you… so get out of your own way!
+During my short experience of hunting for qualified candidates, I have learned one really important thing about you: the only reason why you don’t have a job is because of you.
+So, get out of your own way!

-If your jaw didn’t drop, well maybe it will after you read this:
+If your jaw didn’t drop, maybe it will after you read this:

 Create a good resume

 When you’re submitting your resume, make sure it is short and to the point.
 You would be amazed at how many 5-page resumes I got when I posted an ad for a personal assistant on Monster.com.

 Look, I understand that for some of you with a ton of work experience it’s hard to fit everything on one page, but ideally your goal should be to have no more than two pages.
 You see, when employers have to read more than two pages, they think you’re trying too hard.
 Not only are you coming across as desperate, but it kind of brings the question as to why you’ve never been able to keep a stable job.